varun2123/GitHub-workshop/README.md

 # GitHub-workshop
 This repo is for the git hub workshop
-Current author - Varun Somani
+Current author - Varun Somani (MIT WPU)